TET2 c.2355del, p.His786MetfsTer27

 PS4 (Not Applied) Strength Modified

 According to standard ACMG guidelines, the rule for PS4 is: "Prevalence in affected individuals significantly increased compared with controls".
-The evidence for this variant shows: no case-control frequency data are available.
-Therefore, this criterion is not applied due to lack of prevalence data.
+The evidence for this variant shows: no case-control or cohort data are available.
+Therefore, this criterion is not applied.

 PM1